spiral/docs/docs/en/filters/filter.md

 dump($filter->getData()); // ['text' => '...']
 ```

-- Using array schema mapping.
-In this case a filter should implement `Spiral\Filters\Model\HasFilterDefinition` and
+- Using an array schema mapping.
+In this case the filter should implement `Spiral\Filters\Model\HasFilterDefinition` and
-  extend `Spiral\Filters\Model\Filter` class to have access to the mapped data from the request.
+  extend the `Spiral\Filters\Model\Filter` class to have access to the mapped data from the request.

 ```php
 namespace App\Filter;